 One of the great things about living in the suburbs is that we have plenty of hiking trails and parks to see the seasons change.
 The Town of Ossining has over 130 acres of parkland, 19 parks and is home to Teatown, a nonprofit nature preserve and environmental education center with 15 miles of hiking trails.

 Our favorite parks to see the fall colors are Crawbuckie Nature Preserve, Cedar Lane Park, and Sally Swope Sitting Park.
 Our favorite Teatown hike is the 1.5-mile Lakeside Trail, mostly because I have little ones and they can do this hike all on their own, while discovering new sounds and animals that live in and around Teatown Lake.
-You can see all the trails on this PDF on the Teatown website.
+You can see all the trails on the trail map which you can access from this page on the Teatown website.

 Crawbuckie Nature Preserve also has river views, particularly when the leaves start to fall